Shannma/Shannon-Matthew-STAT540/Practice Assignment/STAT_540_Practice_Assignment.md

 Data Visualization
 ------------------

 Next, I will create a figure of the ToothGrowth data frame.
 The ToothGrowth data frame shows how Guinea Pig tooth growth (odontoblast length) responds to one of three dose levels of vitamin C (0.5, 1, and 2 mg/day) delivered through either orange juice (OJ) or ascorbic acid (VC).
+The delivery method variable is named "supp" in this data frame.

 To plot this data, I will use boxplots to compare the tooth length data for each delivery method, grouped by the vitamin C dose level.